icprog/sw_sncn_motorcontrol_ethercat_kit/doc_hw_quickstart/hw_quickstart.rst

    Step 1

-Then proceed with the SOMANET Core module.
+Then proceed with the *SOMANET Core C22* module.
 Please hold the screws with your fingers to prevent them from falling out during the assembly procedure.
 Make sure that you connected the IFM side connector of the Core module to the IFM Drive DC 100 board.
 The IFM connector of the Core module has ``IF`` marking next to it.
 As a result you should see the ``COM`` connector being on top.
 For mounting the Core to xTAG-2 Adapter in the next step please use the white plastic 3.5 mm spacers.

 .. figure:: images/assembly_p2.jpg
    :width: 300px